koreem-ahmed/Koreem-board/README.md

 # Koreem-board
-this is my costumed keyboard with 2 OLED displays and RGP lights and a RP pico as a controller
+this is my costumed keyboard with 2 OLED displays and RGP lights and a RP pico as a controller i made it with a 6.5 degrees slope to help in relaxing my hand when typing i made it becase i wanted a keyboard to help me programing and help me in typing. this was so cool journey to learn how ot program and how to make a keyboard from the scratch.

 # the PCB